-- The dollar amounts in this column represent the aggregate grant date fair value of all option awards granted during the indicated year.
+(1) The dollar amounts in this column represent the aggregate grant date fair value of all option awards granted during the indicated year.
 These amounts have been calculated in accordance with ASC 718, using the Black-Scholes option-pricing model and excluding the effect of estimated forfeitures.
 For a discussion of valuation assumptions, see Note 1 to our financial statements and the discussion under "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Stock-Based Compensation" included in our Annual Report on Form 10-K filed with the SEC on March 17, 2014.
-These amounts do not necessarily correspond to the actual value that may be recognized from the option awards by the named executive officers. - (3) The dollar amounts reflect the cash awards made to the named executive officers under the Company's 2013, 2012 and 2011 Cash Bonus Plans. - (4) Includes contributions made by the Company under its 401(k) Plan on behalf of each named executive officer. - (5) Mr. Chung's employment with the Company began in September 2013.
-Compensation reported is for a partial year of employment.
-Mr. Chung received a one-time sign-on bonus in the amount of \$16,500.
-A partial living cost reimbursement of \$5,000 has not been included in the table above, as the amounts below \$10,000 are not required to be disclosed per the SEC regulations.
-Mr. Chung resigned from the Company effective June 6, 2014.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Stock-Based Compensation" included in our Annual Report on Form 10-K filed with the SEC on March 13, 2015.
+These amounts do not necessarily correspond to the actual value that may be recognized from the option awards by the named executive officers.

+(2) The dollar amounts reflect the cash awards made to the named executive officers under the Company's 2014 Cash Bonus Plan.